sorugh/CodenameEngine/README.md

 - Much more, more can be read [HERE](FEATURES.md)

 > [!NOTE]
-> Please keep in mind that, despite these differences, we do not consider our engine to be any better than the others.
+> Please keep in mind that, despite these differences, we do not consider our engine to be any better or worse than the others.

 ---